stewartsoda/qmk_firmware/keyboards/redragon/k715_pro/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

-Note- this firmware is not Redragon official, but a personal fork based on Redragon's released [sources](https://github.com/temp4gh/qmk_firmware/tree/redragon_k715_pro_dev/keyboards/redragon/k715_pro).
+:warning: **Caution:** this firmware is not Redragon official, but a personal fork based on Redragon's released [sources](https://github.com/temp4gh/qmk_firmware/tree/redragon_k715_pro_dev/keyboards/redragon/k715_pro).
 YMMV, caveat emptor, try at your own risk, etc.